kcakar/Study-Redux/README.md

 ## Packages
 * react-redux:
-  * This has the <Provider> higher order component.
+  * This has the **\<Provider\>** higher order component.
 It makes the store available in every component.
-  * Has the connect method to connect components to the store.
+  * Has the **connect** method to connect components to the store.
 So that you can reach the store with this.props.
+* redux:
-* redux: This has the createStore method used to create a store.
+  * This has the **createStore** method used to create a store.
+  * Has the **applyMiddleware** function.
+This function is used to use middleware packages such as logger or thunk.

 ## Convention
 * Your store is stored in stores/configureStore.js file.
+* Your presentational components are under /components folder.
+* Your container components are under /containers folder.
 * Your store needs to be accessed throughout the app.

 ## Store interactions